accessibilitywars/zaw2/content/builds/power-dragonhunter.md

 {{ chatlink(code="[&DQEqOjEtGys4AQAAhBIAAP4SAAD+AAAAcRIAAAAAAAAAAAAAAAAAAAAAAAA=]") }}

 #### Trait Alternatives
-There is a [Core Guardian variant](https://aw2.help/builds/power-guardian/) which provides more selfless support but due to the large amounts of gear differences (crit requirement at 40% only), it will not be covered in this guide.
-The core guardian is useful if you do not have access to {{ item(id="104994") }} (Janthir Wilds).
+There is a Core Guardian variant which provides more selfless support but due to the large amounts of gear differences (crit requirement at 40% only), it will not be covered in this guide.
+Due to recent changes to the virtues trait, the core guardian build has issues maintaining its own resolution but can still work with certain healers.
+The build has hence been removed from our library.
+This is the only viable hammer auto-attack build at the time of writing, underperforms and has a higher APM.

-Although somewhat repetitive (spamming virtues) and dependent on resolution uptime, it remains a very strong contender and in many situations superior to this build.
 Dragonhunter provides a low-repetition option and is therefore the build of choice on this site.

 ## Rotation and Utilities
 #### DPS Rotation